Innerleithen: History

 In the local legend of the town's founding "St. Ronan Cleik't the Deil by the hind leg and banished him", possibly a metaphor for the monks bringing Christian learning back into these regions.

+A vacancy in the parish church from 1695 to 1697 allowed a surplus of funds in the parish, allowing the money to be spent on the first bridge over the Leithen in 1701 (locally called the Cuddy Bridge) around 400m north of the High Street.
+The narrow bridge is still used for pedestrian traffic.

 The legend was actually formalised by Sir Walter Scott and was later instigated in a town festival called "The Cleikum Ceremonies" in 1901.
 This was seen as a way to prevent the legends and folktales of the region from dying out.
 Scott wrote about the town in his 1824 novel St. Ronan's Well.

 The Ceremonies continue to this day as part of St. Ronans Borders Games, also known as 'Games Week' (although, in reality, this is a 10-day-long festival).
 The Border Games date from 1827 and are the oldest organised sports meeting in Scotland.
 These happen in the first and second week in July and draw significant local and tourist participation.

 Accounts of Innerleithen date from the 12th century, when it was recorded as "Inverlethane".
 It is said that a son of King Malcolm IV of Scotland (who was staying at Traquair House on a hunting trip), drowned accidentally in a deep pool at the confluence of the rivers Leithen and Tweed.
 The body was recovered by locals and taken to the church, in recognition of which the King bestowed the right of sanctuary to the land.
 The pool where the drowning is alleged to have taken place is still known locally as "The Droont Pool".
 However, it should be borne in mind that Malcolm IV is reported to have died childless at the age of twenty five, so the tale is questionable.

 Later written accounts of the town date from the 15th century when it is referred to as "Henderleithen", and at this point it is recorded as a hamlet within the Parish of Traquair, which with its major baronial house was centre of the Parish.

 The industrial revolution and wool milling saw Innerleithen outgrow Traquair and become the larger village.
 Innerleithen's population rose from 1130 (1861 census) to its current level of over 2500.
 At one point it had five significant wool mills (or hosieries).
 Of these, only one, Caerlee Mills remained with a reduced workforce of 33 after its owners JJ & HB Cashmere went into administration in 2010, finally closing in April 2013.

 The industries which have supplanted the wool industry and allowed the town to keep growing have been primarily tourism, of which Mountain Biking plays a huge part, and secondly, timber and forestry.
 Additionally, a significant proportion of the population now commutes to work, including to Edinburgh some 30 miles north.